Venu212/Predicting-time-to-close-incident-Azure-ML-Capstone/README.md

 Incidents that cannot be resolved quickly by the help desk will be assigned to specialist technical support groups.
 A resolution or work-around should be established as quickly as possible in order to restore the service.

-The dats is taken from s Servicenow instance of ITSM ( IT Service Management) .
-It provides details of the incident and it's characteristics and tells when the issue is resolved or closed by specilist .
-In this project , I am trying to predict the time taken for incident to close or resolve, so that the requester will be informed upfront.
+The dats is taken from  Servicenow instance of ITSM ( IT Service Management) .
+It provides details of the incident and it's characteristics and informs when the issue is resolved or closed by the specilist .
+In this project , I am trying to predict the time taken for incident to close or resolve it, so that the requester will be informed about ETA ( expected time of accomplishment)
-Also it helps to analyze if the incident wil miss SLA ( service level agreement ) in such cases , there will be a scope to take preventive action by mobilizing the suitable resources.
+Also the prediction for time to close incident helps to analyze if the incident wil miss SLA ( service level agreement ) in such cases , there will be a scope to take preventive action by mobilizing the suitable resources.

-Project Set Up and Installation
-OPTIONAL: If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset